Understanding Middleware in Express.js

 Application level Middleware

-Middleware that runs on the application level can be split into two categories:
+Middleware functions that run on the application level?Also frequently referred to as the global level are bound to an instance of the app object.
+They can be split into two categories:

 • Method agnostic middleware using app.use(...) runs for every incoming request, regardless of HTTP method.
 This type of middleware commonly: